Cameron Hill (violin):

 Studied: Australian National Academy of Music with Alice Waten; Bachelor of Music (Honours) majoring in Violin Performance from the University of Melbourne (topping his year), and most recently in Vienna.

 Awards: Winner of the 2006 ABC Young Performer of the Year, and the 2005 Dorcas McClean National Violin Competition.

 Other Projects: Guest leader of the Australian String Quartet, Founding leader of the Hamer Quartet, Guest Leader of the Flinders Quartet, Principal Viola of the ACO2, has toured Europe with the Mahler Chamber Orchestra and continues to perform casually with the Australian Chamber Orchestra.

 Stringspace Projects: M.A.C Cosmetics solo violinist in-store in Sydney, Melbourne & Adelaide; Violin Soloist at the Vogue Fashion Big Night Out; Violin Soloist for a Todd Sampson advertising campaign event; Architecture in Helsinki string quartet concert at the Good Bar Sydney.

 Born in Japan, Natsuko began playing the violin at the age of 3

 Studied: Yehudi Menuhin School from Lord Yehudi Menuhin on scholarship (age 11)

 Prizes: Wieniawski, Yehudi Menuhin & the Tibor Varga; Gold Medal Winner – Prestigious London Symphony Orchestra/Shell Competition, Orchestra Ensemble Kanazawa Award, Iwaki Award for outstanding achievement as a Japanese artist (2007)

-- In 1993 Natsuko was honoured to perform solo in the presence of the Queen and the Royal Family at Buckingham Palace
+- In 1993 Natsuko was honoured to perform solo for the Queen and Royal Family at Buckingham Palace.

 - Debut recital at London’s Wigmore Hall